Healthdirect Free Australian health advice you can count on.

 If your gums are bleeding after you have brushed your teeth, it could be a sign of gum disease.
 This happens when plaque builds up on your teeth and gums.

-Early gum disease is known as gingivitis.
-As well as bleeding, this can cause gum redness and swelling (inflammation).
+Early gum disease is called gingivitis.
+As well as bleeding, gingivitis can cause gum redness and swelling (inflammation).

-Advanced gum disease (periodontitis) happens when gingivitis is not treated.
-This causes:
+Advanced gum disease is called periodontitis.
+This can happen when gingivitis is not treated and causes:

 • loose teeth